spcrepeau/Docker-Stack/general_apps/README.md

 ### Notes

-* Uses PUID and PGID environment variables to run rootless.
+* Rootless: Uses PUID and PGID environment variables.
+* Reverse Proxy: Setup reverse proxy for this app, but point to the authentik port instead.
+* Notifications: N/A
-* This application does not have any built-in authentication and we'll use authentik to do so.
+* Authentication: This application does not have any built-in authentication and we'll use an authentik proxy provider to do so.
-* Setup reverse proxy for this app, but point to the authentik port instead.

 ## homepage-socket-proxy